Maproom/qmapshack/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

+**Attachments**

+Can you provide an example file to trigger the problem?

 **Tracebacks**

 If QMapshack crashes the fastest way to get help is a backtrace.
 We are aware that it's not that easy to record one.
 However if you provide one chances are good to have it solved very fast.
 If the problem can't be